tenzir/threatbus/README.md

 # Robo Investigator

-The **Robo Investigor** (`robo`) autonomously performs routine task of an incidnet response team.
+The **Robo Investigor** (`robo`) autonomously performs routine task of an incident response team.

-## Features
+In particular, `robo` performs live correlation of threat intelligence with historical data by hooking into [MISP][misp]'s intelligence feeds and dispatching new intelligence into to downstream consumers.
+We support the following consumers:

-We currently support the following features:
+  - [VAST][vast] (or [Tenzir][tenzir]): perform historical queries

-- Live correlation of threat intelligence with historical data by hooking into [MISP][misp]'s intelligence feeds and translating new intelligence into queries against [VAST][vast] (or [Tenzir][tenzir]).
+  - [Zeek][zeek]: convert MISP intel into Zeek intel

 ## Prerequisites

-You need to make sure you have the necessary Python modules, a running [MISP][misp] instance, as well as a running [VAST][vast] node.
+You need a running [MISP][misp] instance and at least one intel consumer.

 ### Python Setup